publiccodenet/process-code-software-procurement/phases/06-agile-development-planning-resourcing.md

 # 6. {{ page.title }}

-> Read this if you are building your own software.
+> Read this if you are building software in-house.
+For all other procurement approaches, skip ahead to the [assessment phase](/assessment-phase.md).

 ![Diagram showing who should read step 6](/../images/planning-4.svg)